petercorke/help2doc/README.md

 ```

 ## Additional comments
-Following the H1 line, but in the same comment block.
+Following the H1 line, but in the same comment block, describe the function (or the class).

 ```matlab
 %PLOT_RIBBON Draw a wide curved 3D arrow